 - Timing of the purchases or sales.
 This may be designated as a specific date or time or as the time at which a specific event occurs.

-If you’re attending this years NASPP conference, and want to learn more about how Global Shares works with your executives to design and implement Rule 10b5-1 trading plans, book a meeting here.
+If you want to learn more about how Global Shares works with your executives to design and implement Rule 10b5-1 trading plans, talk to us, today.